Eddy Merckx, The Cannibal by Daniel Friebe

 The book follows Merckx’s career in chronological order, the early years right until the painful decline in public.
 Friebe has an enjoyable writing style with some florid language at times.
 Eddy Merckx’s agent Jean Van Buggenhout is labelled “Van Bug” and described as a “big kahuna”.
 The writing style comes alive when interviews with rivals of Merckx.
 You almost laugh when Friebe describes the domestic scene of Roger De Vlaeminck and his younger wife.
 Observing his technique of dabbing spilt coffee, Friebe describes how the Flemish legend looks out from his kitchen window onto a muddy field where a pet llama stands to declare the beauty of the Flemish countryside.

 Across all landscapes the consistent theme is utter domination by Merckx and how his appetite meant famine for others.
 One typical tale comes from the 1970 Giro d’Italia.
 A Tuscan winegrower offers 40 flasks of wine for the winner of a bonus sprint in the middle of the stage.
 It’s not for a jersey, nor a time bonus, just some red wine.
 Dino Zandegù notices Merckx readying himself but outfoxes him to take the sprint.
 Merckx was livid and declared “that Chianti was mine” and threatened Zandegù with never riding a criterium again, an important source of income for riders in those days.
 After the stage Merckx tracks Zandegù down in his hotel room to demand half of the wine.
 Zandegù relents.
-Already the highest paid rider in the sport here we see Merckx enraged that someone can beat him in a sprint for some wine, even going as far as threats and spending hunting Zandegù to demand half of the prize.
+Already the highest paid rider in the sport here we see Merckx enraged that someone can beat him in a sprint for some wine, even going as far as threats and spending, even wasting time hunting Zandegù to demand half of the prize.
 All for some wine.
 The book recounts other incidents when races and reputations are at stake.
 For example in the 1974 Tour de France Merckx refuses to allow a sprinter to take the yellow jersey for a day or two early in the race, “it’s my yellow jersey” he declares.
 And worse, all the others got in return was pain.

 We see Merckx through the eyes of Felice Gimondi, Roger De Vlaeminck, Bernard Thévenet and other big rivals during the period.
 Don’t forget that as well as depriving them of wins, he also deprived them of money.
 Put simply had Merckx taken up another sport their lives would have turned out very differently.
 But these interviews are conducted in the present day and with some hindsight the riders also appreciate some good fortune to have ridden with the greatest ever rider especially since they were amongst those able to beat him.